ffzg/dns01/README.md

 sudo apt install libdata-dump-perl libparse-recdescent-perl libnet-subnet-perl

-All commands assume that you are running them with user which has priviledges to read key files (using sudo -u bind command).
+All commands assume that you are running them with user which has privileges to read key files (using sudo -u bind command).

 ## lint all bind zones